 Homemade sweet & tangy dry rub

+We used 7 everyday spices for the homemade sweet & tangy dry rub that complements the star of the show, the Angus ribeye steak.
 The dry rub starts with brown sugar for its sweetness and caramelization during the sear.
 The combination of onion and garlic powder brings their own unique addition to the sweetness as well.
-Now for the tanginess, the lemon pepper, Paprika, and ground mustard bring balance to the sweetness.
-The salt blends everything together and is key to the dry brining for a more tender bone in ribeye.
+Now for the tanginess, the lemon pepper, paprika, and ground mustard bring balance to the sweetness.
+The salt blends everything together and is key to the dry brining for a more tender bone in ribeye steak.

-How to reverse sear a bone in ribeye on the BBQ
+How to reverse sear a bone in ribeye steak

 Head down to the recipe card for detailed step-by-step instructions and ingredient amounts.

-- Tomahawk – Tomahawk steak is ideal for the reverse sear method with it being so thick and weighing over 1 ½ pounds.
+- Tomahawk – Tomahawk steak is ideal for the reverse sear method, with it being so thick and weighing so much.

 - T-Bone and Porterhouse – These steaks have two different cuts of beef: a strip steak and a tenderloin filet on either side of the bone.
-When they are thick I find the reverse sear method cooks the steak more evenly for perfect doneness.
+When they are thick, I find the reverse sear method cooks the different cuts more evenly for perfect doneness.

 - Top sirloin – A thick top sirloin can be a bit tricky to get the exact level of doneness you want.
 I choose to use the reverse sear method to make the cook easier and more precise.
-Check out the T-Bone post on how I added two thick sirloins to the cook.
+Check out the grilled T-bones and top sirloin steaks post on how I did it.

 Equipment